ricsirigu/ricsirigu.github.io/src/data/blog/guide-to-understanding-eu-cybersecurity-standards-and-policy-essential-resources/index.md

 > **TL;DR:** Laws say *what* must happen.
 Standards explain *how* to do it.

+Learn more about types of EU legislation <a href="https://european-union.europa.eu/institutions-law-budget/law/types-legislation_en" target="_blank" rel="noopener noreferrer">here.</a>

 ---

 ## 🧱 The New Legislative Framework (NLF) – Why It Matters